-Systematic surface geochemical sampling by Zenith on salt pans covering the Company’s new Zacatecas tenure returned highly anomalous lithium in surface sediments up to 1046ppm – comparable to and higher than those from competitor lithium brine projects in Mexico and the USA (Figure 1).
+As noted in the ASX Release 24th May 2017 systematic surface geochemical sampling by the Company on salt pans covering the Company’s tenure returned highly anomalous lithium in surface sediments up to 1046ppm that were taken from the top 1 metre over an area 4km x 2km – comparable to and higher than those from competitor lithium brine projects in Mexico and the USA (Figure 3).

-The Zacatecas brine targets are considered by the Company to be most similar to those hosted in the immature salt lake systems such as at Clayton Valley (host to the USA’s only lithium brine operation, Silver Peak in Nevada where the lithium brines aquifers are stratified and occur in specific aquifers towards the deeper portions of the host basins.
+The Zacatecas brine targets are considered by the Company to be most similar to those hosted in the immature salt lake systems such as at Clayton Valley (host to the USA’s only lithium brine operation, Silver Peak in Nevada where the lithium brines aquifers are stratified and occur in specific aquifers towards the deeper portions of the host basins (Figure 4b).
 Lithium brine projects can be subdivided into two broad deposit types, depending on the salt lake/salt basin (salar) characteristics (Houston et al., 2011):

-Mature salars (those containing extensive thicknesses – often hundreds of meters – of halite (salt), such as those in the Argentina and Chile- the Salar de Atacama, and the FMC Hombre Muerto operation).
+- Mature salars (those containing extensive thicknesses – often hundreds of meters – of halite (salt), such as those in the Argentina and Chile- the Salar de Atacama, and the FMC Hombre Muerto operation).
 These Mature salt dominated salars are characterized by having high permeability and specific yields (to a maximum of ~ 15 % Sy) near surface, with the porosity and permeability decreasing rapidly with depth.
 In these salars the brine resource is essentially between surface and 50 m below surface, as below this depth there is limited permeability in the salt, due to salt recrystallization and cementation of fractures; and

-- Immature salars, which are dominated by clastic sediments, with limited thicknesses of halite.-, such as those known at Clayton Valley in Nevada. and Zenith’s model for Zacatecas Immature salars conversely have porosity and permeability controlled by individual layers within the salar sequence.
+- Immature salars, which are dominated by clastic sediments, with limited thicknesses of halite- such as those known at Clayton Valley in Nevada and Zenith’s model for Zacatecas Immature salars conversely have porosity and permeability controlled by individual layers within the salar sequence.
 The porosity and permeability may continue to depths of hundreds of meters in clastic salars.

-A schematic cross section produced by the Servicio Geologico Mexicano located immediately west of Zenith’s San Juan Salar at Zacatecas, shows interpreted deep (to 400m) Tertiary Lake Sediments beneath a calcrete layer that may act as an aquaclude (water barrier), segregating ground water layers potentially of different salinity and composition.
+A schematic cross section produced by the Servicio Geologico Mexicano (Figure 4a) located immediately west of Zenith’s San Juan Salar at Zacatecas, shows interpreted deep (to 400m) Tertiary Lake Sediments beneath a calcrete layer that may act as an aquaclude (water barrier), segregating ground water layers potentially of different salinity and composition.

 The conceptual deposit model for Zenith’s new Zacatecas lithium brine project is adapted from the known deposits being exploited by other companies in the USA, Chile, Bolivia and Argentina.
 Water-bearing formations or aquifer types range from deep volcano-sedimentary units within the valley-fill sequence that are saturated in lithium-enriched brine such as at Albemarle’s Clayton Valley operation in Nevada USA to near-surface salt lakes and ponds in the south American lithium operations.
 Existing lithium brine operations have lithium resource grades ranging from 102 milligrams per litre (mg/l) to 1409 mg/l this is roughly equivalent to 80 to 1100ppm lithium.
 In most cases the lithium brine is pumped into surface ponds and the lithium is concentrated to percent levels by solar evaporation before final treatment in a processing plant to produce lithium carbonate or similar products commonly used by battery manufacturers.